olympeio/olympe-helm/charts/olympe/README.md

  -s templates/init-install.yml | kubectl apply -n $name -f -
 ```

-# Olympe Toolkit

-You can use the Olympe Toolkit image to execute multiple tasks:

-- Install: Reset the database to its initial state or to the latest snapshot (if configured)
-- Update: Reset the database to its initial state or to the latest snapshot (if configured)
-- Snapshooter: Take a snapshot of your instance and backup it to a git repository
-- Change credentials: Change the admin user and/or password

 ## Snapshooter
 ### With config key
 - Enable the snapshooter in values.yaml